betaglot/plantabeta/docs/dev/ElementsGraph.md

 **Access**
 - Fold a plant out of the way of Hole.
-- Move a branch out of the way when walking through Slash or a residual patch.
+- Moto a branch out of the way when walking through Slash or a residual patch.

 :::

-::: danger MoveElementValue Subtraction
+::: danger MotoElementValue Subtraction

 ---